 Transparency is essential if the ICC is to convincingly resolve the question of its jurisdiction over forced deportations from Myanmar

-Over the next weeks, Amnesty International will issue opinion pieces examining the Office of the Prosecutor’s use of Article 19(3) and the substance of the question of jurisdiction it has posed to the Pre-Trial Chamber.
-In this first piece, Legal Adviser Jonathan O’Donohue joins others in expressing concern about the closed process so far and calls for greater transparency and consultation.
+Commenting on the Office of the Prosecutor’s use of Article 19(3) and the question of jurisdiction it has posed to the Pre-Trial Chamber, Legal Adviser Jonathan O’Donohue joins others in expressing concern about the closed process so far and calls for greater transparency and consultation.

 This morning at 9.30am the Office of the Prosecutor appeared before Pre-Trial Chamber I in a hearing that considers one of the most important questions ever posed to the Court – can the ICC exercise jurisdiction over the forced deportation of Rohingya people from Myanmar (which has not ratified the ICC Statute or accepted the jurisdiction of the ICC) to Bangladesh (a state that has)?
 Why then did the Pre-Trial Chamber shut the door precluding any public scrutiny of the hearing?